 Carolyn C. Mattingly Award for Mental Health Reporting

-Applications for the 2017 Carolyn C. Mattingly Award for Mental Health Reporting will open on January 18.
+Applications for the Carolyn C. Mattingly Award for Mental Health Reporting have closed.
+Check back for the announcement of the award winner.

 The National Press Foundation has established a journalism award to honor excellence in mental health reporting.
 The award, which carries a $10,000 prize, is called the Carolyn C. Mattingly Award for Mental Health Reporting, in memory of the Potomac, Maryland philanthropist and activist.
 Mattingly’s family decided to establish the award in the aftermath of her tragic death in 2014.